 DESCRIPTION: As the Regional Transportation Planning Agency (TPA) for Ventura County, VCTC is responsible for the administration of the LTF, STA and SGR funds.
-In Fiscal Year 2022/2023, the LTF revenues are estimated to be \$16.58 million higher than the Fiscal Year 2021/2022.
-It is estimated that the carry-in balance will be \$13.9 million due to the higher than initially projected receipts for Fiscal Year 2021/2022.
-It is estimated there will be just over \$40.4 million to apportion to Articles 4 and 8.
+In Fiscal Year 2022/2023, the LTF revenues are estimated to be \$7.1 million higher than the Fiscal Year 2021/2022.
+It is estimated that the carry-in balance will be \$11 million due to the higher than initially projected receipts for Fiscal Year 2021/2022.
+It is estimated there will be just under \$40.3 million to apportion to Articles 4 and 8.

 VCTC combined the bi-annual Congestion Mitigation and Air Quality Improvement (CMAQ) process with the allocation of the Article 3 Bicycle and Pedestrian funds to promote larger and transformative projects.
-In Fiscal Year 2022/2023 the estimated Article 3 bicycle and pedestrian funds are just under \$2.1 million comprised of \$963,974 for the current year apportionment which includes both bicycle maintenance and project funding and \$1,126,886 prior year project funding.
+In Fiscal Year 2022/2023 the estimated Article 3 bicycle and pedestrian funds are just under \$2.1 million comprised of \$961,115 for the current year apportionment which includes both bicycle maintenance and project funding and \$1,126,886 prior year project funding.
 The next combined call for projects is set for Spring 2022.

 Based on the State's January estimate, this budget contains new funding of \$445,919 in STA PUC Section 99314 funds and \$73,446 SGR funds passed through to eligible recipients: City of Camarillo, City of Moorpark, City of Simi Valley, City of Thousand Oaks, and Gold Coast Transit District.
-Estimated carry-over STA and SGR funds due to local agencies are \$0 but will be added in with the final budget.
 Only the funds received will be allocated to the local agencies.